Olivki/kanon.xml/src/main/kotlin/README.md

 )
 ```

-And finally, suppose we want to serialize this list to a XML document;
+And finally, suppose we want to serialize this list into a XML document;

 - **Verbose**
     ```kotlin